 It was through, for probably close to 70 years, that RAI is a fairly safe procedure.

-There have been some studies in that past which show a link between RAI and the development of cancer but these studies have largely been inconclusive.
+There have been some studies in the past which show a link between RAI and the development of cancer but these studies have largely been inconclusive.